pzivich/zEpid/docs/Graphics.rst

 .. code:: python

-   ze.graphics.ROC_curve(df,true='dead',probability='predicted')
+   ze.graphics.roc(df.dropna(),true='dead',threshold='predicted')
    plt.tight_layout()
    plt.title('Receiver-Operator Curve')
    plt.show()

 .. image:: images/zepid_roc.png

 Which generates the following plot.
 For this plot the Youden's Index is also calculated by default.
 The following output is printed to the console

 .. code:: python